‘Historically Bad’ — Deshaun Watson Gets Harsh Reality Check Amid Browns’ ‘Baffling’ QB1 Battle With Shedeur Sanders

 Monken, the new head coach, certainly knows Sanders’ capabilities.
 When he was the Baltimore Ravens’ offensive coordinator, they tried to draft Sanders, but the Colorado product declined because he didn’t want to sit behind Lamar Jackson.

-According to PFSN’s Offense Impact Metric, the Browns had an impact score of 52.0 last season, ranking last in the league.
+According to PFSN’s Offense Impact metric, the Browns had an impact score of 52.0 last season, ranking dead last in the league.
 As a result, they will likely use their two first-round picks in this year’s draft on offensive line and wide receiver help to surround whichever quarterback wins the job.

 Sanders showed flashes of what he can do with weapons at Colorado, completing an NCAA-leading 74% of his passes in 2024 with 37 touchdowns and winning Big 12 Offensive Player of the Year.